gurjot06oct/Cplusplus/03 Operators/Logical.md

 cout << "operand2 = " << operand2 << endl; // Output: 5 (unchanged)
 ```

-Certainly!
-Let's improve the variable naming to make them more descriptive and meaningful:

----

 #### Logical NOT (`!`) Operator

 ##### Basic Usage